-Five Putti Playing on the Branches of a Tree (1590s)
+Five Putti Playing Among the Branches of a Tree (1590s)

 About this artwork